Sound-Linux-More/midimux/readme.md

 funnel multiple ports to multiple channels on a single port.

 ## how does it work?
-midimux creates 3 ports: MUX, DEV00 and DEV01.
+midimux, by default, creates 3 ports: MUX, DEV00 and DEV01.

 - what is received on DEV00 (any channel) is sent to MUX, channel 0
 - what is received on DEV01 (any channel) is sent to MUX, channel 1